NOLA, 2012

 Why do you participate in Go New Ro?

-This will be my first Go New Ro as well!
-I look back to a very similar program I did as freshman at Fordham and see how that was the transformative spark of my college life.
+I look back to a very similar program I did as freshman in college and see how that service experience was the transformative spark of my college life.
 I learned about the local community, fell in love with service, and began feeling at home in college.
 I am so passionate about Go New Ro, because I can see the impact on the participants as they become leaders and do-ers at Iona.

 Favorite Iona Tradition?